Dhawahir: Early history

 The tribe's traditional area of influence is the Oasis of Al Ain, where at the turn of the 20th century, they owned much of the cultivated land and property with the exception of Buraimi village itself.
-Numbering 4,500, the tribe consisted of three subsections: the Daramikah, who populated Hili, and Qattara; the Jawabir in Al Ain and the Bani Saad who lived in Jimi.
+Numbering 4,500, the tribe consisted of many subsections like: the Daramikah, who populated Hili, and Qattara; the Jawabir in Al Ain and the Bani Saad who lived in Jimi.
 Staying in the villages for the summer date season, in winter the community would move throughout the Trucial States.
 They kept large flocks of sheep, herded camels and traded in charcoal, which they burned.
 The fertile woodlands of the oasis, irrigated by a highly effective falaj system, supported this wood-burning industry.

 The early history of the Dhawahir suggests they originally populated the area of Al Dhahirah, today in Oman.
 A later wave of settlers in Buraimi, the Na'im, have long had an uneasy relationship with the Dhawahir and the two tribes were frequently in dispute.

-Conflict with Muscat and Sharjah
+Conflict with Muscat, Sharjah and Wahhabis

 A number of interests jostled for influence over the Dhawahir and Na'im of Al Ain, including the Sultan of Muscat, the Wahhabis (who made a number of incursions into the area around Buraimi) and Sheikh Sultan bin Saqr of Sharjah, who established a number of forts in the oasis.
 Sheikh Tahnun bin Shakhbut Al Nahyan commanded the loyalty of many of the Bedouin families in the area ('You will be aware that Dhahirah belongs to us' he told the British in 1839) and established his primacy there when, in 1824, an agreement was forced on Sharjah in which Sheikh Sultan bin Saqr Al Qasimi recognised Tahnun's claim to Buraimi, and then demolished the forts he had built there.

 The Dhawahir and Manasir in Al Ain were close and Sheikh Khalifa bin Shakbut Al Nahyan acceded to an agreement in 1840, in which he took full responsibility for the Bani Yas, Manasir and, for the first time, the Dhawahir.
 Khalifa enjoyed their support as fighting men as he did most of the tribes of the interior.
 His popularity with the tribes was also enjoyed by his son, Sheikh Saeed bin Tahnun Al Nahyan, when facing incursions by the Wahhabis.
 Following one such incident, Saeed moved on Buraimi, capturing his two forts back from the Wahhabis with the help of both the Dhawahir and Awamir.
 He then pulled together the Bani Qitab, Ghafalah, Awamir and Bani Yas in Khatam and placed the Manasir and Mazari in Dhafrah to block the relieving Wahhabi army under Sa'ad bin Mutlaq.
 By 1850, Saeed's great tribal association had cleared Burami Oasis of Wahhabi forces.
 He subsequently accepted a stipend from the Sultan of Muscat for the defence of Buraimi.

 The strong and longstanding alliance between the Bani Yas and the Dhawahir was relatively unusual, with most of the tribes of the interior keen to assert their independence.
 The Na'im, for instance, enjoyed an often truculent relationship with the Sultan of Muscat.